Varablanca

 Varablanca is a district of the Heredia canton, in the Heredia province of Costa Rica.

-The Vara Blanca head city is located between Poas Volcano and Barva Volcano in Heredia Province in Costa Rica.
-It is an important cross-road location for all major traffic connecting the northern parts of Costa Rica especially the Sarapiqui River delta area with the major population area of the San Jose Central Valley.
+The Varablanca head city is located between Poas Volcano and Barva Volcano in the Heredia Province of Costa Rica.
+It is an important cross-road location for all major traffic connecting the northern parts of Costa Rica, especially the Sarapiqui River delta area with the major population area of the San Jose Central Valley.
 On January 8, 2009, it was struck by a powerful 6.1 magnitude earthquake known as the Cinchona earthquake.

 History

 Varablanca was created on 5 July 1971 by Decreto 1819-G. Segregated from districts Puerto Viejo and Dulce Nombre de Jesús.